opulo-inc/ohai/docs/operations/printing_lumenpnp_labels/index.md

 	![][image15]

-19. The LumenPnP V4 Outer Box Serial Labels will now print out \- set these aside for use on the production line\!
+19. The LumenPnP V4 Outer Box Serial Labels will now print out - set these aside for use on the production line!
 20. Click "**Save Project**"

 	![][image16]